j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 limber to

 If we know anything, we know
-The world in its infinitude
+the world in its infinitude
 cannot be held.

 Fractals are infinite, yet can't 'exist'
 til one zooms in.

-As far as we know,
+Far as we know,
 It is the approach which makes the infinite, uncovers it.

 I stare into your infinite face